arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 ![Shard Screen](./ShardsInSync.png)

-One has to check that all collections have a green checkmark on the right side.
-If any collection does not have such a checkmark, one can click on the collection and see the details about shards.
+One has to check that all collections have a green check mark on the right side.
+If any collection does not have such a check mark, one can click on the collection and see the details about shards.
 Please keep in mind that this has to be done for each database separately!